Birds Florida

 American Avocet With Slender Upturned Beak, Long Legs, And Black-and-white Wings Wading In Shallow Water

 With Its Slender Upturned Bill The American Avocet Is A Graceful Wading Bird That Sweeps Its Beak Side To Side Through Shallow Waters In Search Of Aquatic Prey.
-Its Striking Plumage Coloration Shifts Between A Rusty Head And Neck In Breeding Season And A Clean Gray And White Look In The Non breeding Season.
+Its Striking Plumage Shifts Between A Rusty Head And Neck In Breeding Season And A Clean Gray And White Look In The Non Breeding Season.
+Among Florida Birds With Long Beaks The Avocet Stands Out For Its Elegance And Unique Feeding Motion That Looks Almost Like A Dance In The Water.

 American Flamingo